 Download the cheat sheet below for standard tips on training, diet, housebreaking, bathing, behavior and other topics.

 Some pets age more gracefully than others, but even those with chronic issues can have a good quality of life with proper care.
 It's important to remember that dogs and cats age more quickly than we do.
 Therefore, you'll need to anticipate the new set of challenges that may take place due to your pet's advanced age.
 If you have a cat or small dog, you can expect them to reach their senior years by age 8-9.
 Medium to large dogs are seniors around age 7, and large-breed dogs are seniors at age 5.

 - Pain management plans (for conditions like arthritis, hip/elbow dysplasia, degenerative disc/joint disease)

 Semiannual exams are necessary for the early detection and treatment of disease.
 They are also critical for pets that have ongoing issues such as diabetes, heart failure, and kidney disease.
 Communication plays a significant role in the quality of care your pet receives, so don't hesitate to let us know if something is wrong.

-Addressing Your Pet's Behavioral Issues
+Addressing Your Cat and Dog's Behavioral Issues

 Pets don't behave badly out of spite.
 If they're getting into the trash, chewing on table legs or soiling on the carpet (or all of the above), there is likely a valid explanation for their behavior.
 It's an unfortunate fact that many pets are surrendered by their owners due to behavior problems that probably could have been corrected.
 Discussing these problems with your veterinarian can help you find answers and move forward with a solution.
 A peaceful, harmonious relationship with your pet is perfectly possible.